 This Savannah Museum Will Surprise You

-The American Prohibition Museum is the newest addition to Savannah’s history scene.
+Discover the history of crafted spirits and a secret speakeasy at the American Prohibition Museum.
 Located in the bustling City Market, the American Prohibition Museum stretches over 6,000 square feet and contains 13 different galleries packed with artifacts from the Prohibition era.
 This one-of-a-kind museum dives deep into one of the most controversial and influential time periods in American history.

 The museum tour is self-guided so you can go at your own pace.
 You'll have plenty of time to examine intriguing artifacts like newspapers, photographs, antique bottles, retired American currency and so much more.